Halide Edib Adıvar: During the War of Independence

-After the defeat of the Ottoman Empire in World War I, British troops occupied Constantinople and allies occupied various parts of the empire.
-Mustafa Kemal (later Atatürk) began organizing resistance to the occupation.
-Halide Edib gained a reputation in Istanbul as a "firebrand and a dangerous agitator."
-She was one of the main figures of the Empire to give speeches to thousands of people protesting the Occupation of Izmir by Greece during the Sultanahmet demonstrations.
-The British tried to exile her and several other leaders to Malta in March 1920.
+After the defeat of the Ottoman Empire in World War I, Allied forces occupied Constantinople and various other regions of the empire.
+Mustafa Kemal Atatürk began organizing resistance to the occupation, and Edib gained a reputation in Istanbul as a "firebrand and a dangerous agitator."
+She was one of the main figures of the empire to give speeches to thousands of people protesting the occupation of Smyrna by Greek forces during the Sultanahmet demonstrations.

-Halide Edib escaped to Anatolia together with her husband to join the Turkish National Resistance.
-On the road to Ankara she met with Yunus Nadi, another journalist who had decided to join the Nationalists.
+Edib eventually left Constantinople and moved to Anatolia together with her husband to join the Turkish National Movement.
+On the road to Ankara she met with Yunus Nadi Abalıoğlu, another journalist who had decided to join the Turkish National Movement.
 In a meeting at the train station in Geyve, on 31 March 1920, they agreed on the importance of informing the international public opinion about the developments regarding the Turkish War of Independence and decided to help the national struggle by establishing a news agency.
 They concurred on the name "Anadolu Ajansı".

-During the Greco-Turkish War (1919-1922) she was granted the ranks of first corporal and then sergeant in the nationalist army.
-She traveled to the fronts, worked in the headquarters of İsmet Pasha, Commander of the Western Front and wrote her impressions of the scorched earth policy of the invading Greek army and the Greek atrocities in Western Anatolia in her book "The Turkish Ordeal".
+During the Greco-Turkish War she was granted the ranks of first corporal and then sergeant in the nationalist army.
+In her memoirs, she emphasized the active participation of women in combat during the war.
+She traveled to the fronts, worked in the headquarters of İsmet Pasha, Commander of the Western Front and wrote her impressions of the scorched earth policy of the invading Hellenic Army and the atrocities committed against Turkish civilians by the Greek Army in Western Anatolia in her book The Turkish Ordeal.

 After the war

 As a result of her husband Adnan Adıvar's participation in the establishment of the Progressive Republican Party, the family moved away from the ruling elite.
 When the one-party period started in 1926 with the Progressive Republican Party's abolition and the approval of the Law of Reconciliation, she and her husband were accused of treason and escaped to Europe.
 They lived in France and the United Kingdom from 1926 to 1939.
 Halide Edib traveled widely, teaching and lecturing repeatedly in the United States and in India.
-She collected her impressions of India as a British colony in her book "Inside India".
+She collected her impressions of India as a British colony in her book Inside India.
 She returned to Turkey in 1939, becoming a professor in English literature at the Faculty of Letters in Istanbul.
 In 1950, she was elected to Parliament, resigning in 1954; this was the only formal political position she ever held.